-I am gravely disappointed with some of the recommendations you released on November 16th, especially your support of Task Force Recommendation 9, for stakeholder process to further discuss the potential breaching or removal of the 4LSRDs.
+I am gravely disappointed with some of the recommendations you released, especially your support of Task Force Recommendation 9, for stakeholder process to further discuss the potential breaching or removal of the 4LSRDs.
 This only delays action that should be taken immediately.

 Additional Comments: ...............................................

 Please kindly respond to let me know what you will do for the Endangered Southern Resident Orcas.

 Office of the Governor